10 Colleges for Students with Learning Disabilities

 3. Landmark College

 Landmark College in Vermont is one of the best colleges for students with learning disabilities, and their curriculum is wholly focussed on supporting teens with learning differences.
-What makes Landmark unique is a focused and holistic approach to students with learning and operational differences, especially in their popular Bridge Semester.
+What makes Landmark unique is a focused and holistic approach to students with learning and operational differences, especially in their popular Bridge Experience.
 Executive function support is woven all aspects of the curriculum and community into the Residence Halls where EF training continues.
 Classes are small ranging from eight to sixteen students with the goal of students learning personal learning strategies.

 4. Drexel University